seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 sudo ./start.sh
 ```

-### Shutdown
+The stop command is as follows

 ``` bash
 sudo ./stop.sh
 ```

-The startup/shutdown script is a collection of a series of operations, you can edit it again according to your needs.
+The start/stop script is a collection of a series of operations, you can edit it according to your needs.

 ## Deploy SeaTable FAAS Scheduler by Docker